 Mexico's Revolution came a century after independence.
 Huerta, after killing Madero, was forced to fight the Revolution on many fronts.
-He benefitted from a strong central position, but faced a formidable if tenuous alliance including Venustiano Carranza, General Álvaro Obregón, Emiliano Zapata (in the south) and Pancho Villa (in the north).
+He benefited from a strong central position, but faced a formidable if tenuous alliance including Venustiano Carranza, General Álvaro Obregón, Emiliano Zapata (in the south) and Pancho Villa (in the north).
 These are many of the the most esteemed names in Mexican history and both Carranza and Obregón went on the be presidents.
-The Mexican Revolution was the bloodiest period in Mexicam history since the Conquest.
+The Mexican Revolution was the bloodiest period in Mexican history since the Conquest.
 Huerta was eventually defeated.
 Carranza assumed the presidency.
 Both

 Villa and Zapata refused to recognize Carranza.
 They with their Armies of the North and South drove on Mexico City.
 Carranza and Obregón with their forces fled the capital.
-The Villistas and Zapatistas held racous celebrations after reaching Mexico City.
+The Villistas and Zapatistas held raucous celebrations after reaching Mexico City.
 They did not, however, have the organizational skills to organize an effective government.
 Carranza and Obregón retreated to Veracruz, Mexico's major port.
-There they reorganized and reupplied and launched a new offensive to retake the capital.
+There they reorganized and resupplied and launched a new offensive to retake the capital.
 In the fighting that followed, Obregón largely destroyed Villa's cavalry at Celaya (1915).
 Obregón lost his right arm, but won the battle.
-Celaya was actually a series of engagements which cnstitute the most massive battle ever fought in Latin America.
+Celaya was actually a series of engagements which constitute the most massive battle ever fought in Latin America.
 Obregón commanded a modern force with artillery and machine guns.
-As Villa's calvlry was the major force of his army, Villa never seriously threatened the government again, although he was a continuing irritation in the North.
+As Villa's cavalry was the major force of his army, Villa never seriously threatened the government again, although he was a continuing irritation in the North.
 Carranza called for a Constitutional convention (1916).
 He was elected the first president under the new Mexican Constitution of 1917.
 The Government finally dealt with Zapata.
-After a vicious anti-guerilla campaign weakened his forces, Zapata was lured into a trap by a government soldier and shot.
+After a vicious anti-guerrilla campaign weakened his forces, Zapata was lured into a trap by a government soldier and shot.
 Carranza tried to hold power by backing the election of a supporter (1920).
 When it became clear that Obregón would win the election, Carranza attempted a coup.
 Obregón escaped and organized a military campaign against Carranza.
 As Obregón approached the capital, Carranza fled, trying to reach the port of Veracruz where he could leave the country, the traditional route for failed Mexican leaders, There Obregón's forces arrested and shot him.
 A frustrated Villa in the North attempted to punish the United States for supporting Carranza.
 Villa killed several Americans in Mexico and then crossed the border to attack some U.S. towns.
 President Wilson ordered an incursion into northern Mexico to arrest Villa.
 This failed, but Villa finally decided to end his political career and became a rancher in Parral.
 He still had a following among the poor and was assassinated (1923).
 This meant of all the major figures of the Revolution, only Obregón survived and he was shot a few years later.

 General Porfirio Díaz (1830-1915) was a mestizo from Oaxaca.
 He opposed Santa Ana, fought for Juarez in the War of Reform, and with his brother fought against Emperor Maximilian.
 He was one of Juarez's more effective generals.
 He ran unsuccessfully against President Juarez (1871).
-He claim electiral fraud and decided to use force and overthrow the government (1876).
+He claimed electoral fraud and decided to use force and overthrow the government (1876).
 He introduced a dictatorship which ruled Mexico for nearly 40 years. is iron-fisted rule, which lasted almost 40 years which Mexicans refer to as the Porfiriato.
 He and his Cientificos ruled Mexico under the banner of "Liberty, Order, and Progress".
 Díaz had a very specific interpretation of these terms.
-Liberty was extended to supportive landowners, industrialists, and entrpreneurs to make money.
+Liberty was extended to supportive landowners, industrialists, and entrepreneurs to make money.
 Order was enforced through a policy of pan y palo (bread and club).
 Progress was rapid economic development.
-Díaz negotiated arrangements with foreiners in which he and his associates profited personally.
-Any opposition or even criticism was supressed, often brutally.
+Díaz negotiated arrangements with foreigners in which he and his associates profited personally.
+Any opposition or even criticism was suppressed, often brutally.
 The Díaz dictatorship introduced a degree of modernization.
 Mexico in 1910 had a much more developed infrastructure than that of the country he had seized control of in 1876.
 It was, however, still an underdeveloped country.
 Díaz did not address Mexico's deep-seeded social problems.
 Ans a key area that he did not invest in was Mexico's human capital.
 Mexico was still a country with a small middle-class and a largely illiterate rural peasantry living in essentially feudal conditions.
 The Mexican Revolution was the first of the great 20th century peasant revolutions.
 When the Revolution came, it was a surprise to everyone--not the least to Mexicans.
-Díaz was astonished that the efete little teetoteling lawyer could suceed in overthrowing him.
+Díaz was astonished that the effete little teetotaling lawyer could succeed in overthrowing him.
 When departing for Mexico he warned, "Madero has unleashed a tiger, let us see if he can control him."

 President Díaz thinking he was in complete control of the country and beloved by his countrymen, told U.S. journalist James Creelman, that his country was ready for democracy and real elections (1908).
 He indicated that he would step down from the presidency.
 Precisely what was on his mind is unclear.
 He indicated that he would permit candidates to compete for the presidency.
 Several well-known Mexicans were interested and apparently took Díaz's offer at face value.
 Bernardo Reyes, the Díaz-appointed governor of Nuevo León, announced his candidacy.
 Díaz was either not serious about allowing an election or changed his mind.
 He may have expected his country to demand his continued presidency.
-He delt with Reyes by sending him off on a foreign mission.
+He dealt with Reyes by sending him off on a foreign mission.
 Unfortunately for Díaz he had let the genie out of the bottle.
 A political unknown appeared on the Mexican scene.
 A scholarly hacienda owner and lawyer, Francisco I. Madero, finally challenged Díaz.
 He was small in stature and an unlikely person to challenge the great man who had dominated the country for four decades.
 Madero was educated at the University of California, Berkeley.
 He was not a radical, but believed in democracy.
 Madero became famous in Mexico for his book--The Presidential Succession of 1910.
 Díaz was furious when he learned of the book.
 He ordered the arrest of Madero.
 Madero fled to the United States, but later returned and was arrested.
 The Government announced Díaz's reelection by a virtually unanimous vote.
-The reported Madeo vote was miniscule.
+The reported Madero vote was miniscule.
 There was clearly massive electoral fraud resulting in voter outrage.
 Madero called for an armed uprising.
 This was the beginning of the Mexican Revolution, but not the bloody struggle that the Revolution became.
 Díaz was forced from office and fled the country (1911).
 He found refuge in France where he is buried.